Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...... 9.d4

 History and Notable Players

 It arises from the Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3... d6.
-Among the most prolific practitioners on the White side are Herman C Van Riemsdijk (45 games), Vitaly Tseshkovsky (26 games), Friso Nijboer (21 games).
-On the Black side, notable exponents include Mark L Hebden (31 games), Oleg M Romanishin (19 games), Alexander G Beliavsky (17 games).
+On the White side, Herman C Van Riemsdijk (45 games), Vitaly Tseshkovsky (26 games), Friso Nijboer (21 games) top the database.
+Notable Black exponents: Mark L Hebden (31 games), Oleg M Romanishin (19 games), Alexander G Beliavsky (17 games).

 Practice on Chessiverse